A client does not pay you to become their friend.

 You also don’t want to work with a client who gives you ulcers just because they are paying you well.

-Below are some tips and techniques that will help you deal with different types of clients who put you in different types of difficult situations.
+Then, check out the following tips and techniques that will help you deal with different types of clients who put you in different types of difficult situations.

 1. Establish Yourself as a Business Owner

-The moment the client sees that you;
+The moment the client sees that you:

 - have an idea of where you want to work